ZacheryCalahan/RiSC-16SyntaxHighlight/README.md

-# risc-16 README
+# RiSC-16 Syntax Highlighter

 ## Features

-A basic syntax highlighter for the RiSC-16 CPU
+A basic syntax highlighter for the RiSC-16 CPU.

 ## Release Notes